Introduction

 While confidence is a big benefit, martial arts also helps kids develop:

-Focus & Discipline: Following instructions and practicing consistently improves concentration.
+Focus & Discipline: Following instructions and practicing consistently improve concentration.

 Emotional Regulation: Martial arts teaches kids to manage emotions in stressful situations.